Welcome to Asus Support Services by Australia Router Support

 Possibly the most common question in homes now a days after “What’s for dinner?” is “Is the Internet down?”
 This is followed closely by “Does the network seem slow?” and “Do you mind if I restart the router?”
 We’ve all become incredibly dependent on having a fast, reliable Internet connection.
 Australia Router Support (ARS) Inc.’s Asus support specialists makes sure that all Asus customers get reliable , fast internet 24/7.
 Our Asus support specialists are are very well trained in all Asus Networking Products like routers and NAS.
 Because of the 24/7 reliable customer support makes all consumers tense free.
 Of course, Internet in the home no longer means one PC connected to a cable modem.
 It’s not unusual to have a dozen or more devices all trying to share the same connection including PCs, smartphones, tablets, gaming consoles, streaming media devices, and printers, not to mention those “smart home” devices like thermostats, lightbulbs, talking robots, and much more.
 This is where Australia Router Support (ARS) Inc.’s expertise lie within.
 Our expert technicians don’t just support Asus router but all the other products which connects to Asus router , it may be both wireless and wired.
 We never say no thats the policy Australia Router Support (ARS) Inc. follows and works on.
 To that list of network connected devices, many people have also added a wireless router device and NAS.
 These devices let you centralize storage and backup in your home so that files that need to be accessed by multiple people or devices aren’t all stored on one computer which may or may not be turned on when you need it.
 Most homes with NAS devices are using standalone units that plug into an Ethernet port on their Asus router, but some NAS devices are integrated into wireless routers of Asus.
 Another popular path to NAS is plugging a standard external hard drive into the USB port found on many Asus routers.

-Our Survey on Asus Support Service
+Australia Router Support Survey on Asus Support Service

 Throughout the year, Australia Router Support (ARS) Inc.’s analysts help you choose routers and NAS devices by exhaustively benchmarking and analyzing the speed, features, and usability of dozens of units.
 This month, we enhance our analysts’ insights by turning to you, our readers, in Australia Router Support (ARS) Inc.’s survey on NAS and Asus routers.
 Our Asus router support service experts survey helps us gauge how these products stand up over continued usage by gathering all Asus networking products customers feedback on how satisfied you are with the hardware and software you use and how well the companies who make those devices stand behind them when you need help.
 One of the most important aspects of our survey is filling in the blanks on reliability.
 Australia Router Support (ARS) Inc.’s analysts can look at some aspects of reliability during their testing, but our survey provides insights over long-term continual usage of Asus router support services.
 Not everyone will have the same experience with a product, but by gathering feedback from actual users, patterns emerge.
 Your mileage may vary but at least you have a good idea of the experience you can expect when you pick a brand like Asus .
 So read on and find out which vendors’ routers and NAS devices you should consider for your connected home.
 The Australia Router Support (ARS) Inc. survey for Routers and Network-Attached Storage was in the field from March 7, 2016 through April 11, 2016.
 For more information on how the survey is conducted, read the survey methodology.
 Each person who completed the survey was entered into a drawing to win a $350 Australia Router Support (ARS) Inc. gift card.
 You can win!
 Sign up for the Survey mailing list to receive invitations for future sweepstakes.
 Looking for expert opinion?
 Read The 10 Best Wireless Routers of 2016 and The 10 Best Network-Attached Storage (NAS) Devices of 2016.
 Routers Creating a home wireless network that provides a strong signal everywhere isn’t easy.
 A few interesting new entrants into the home router market over the past year spotlight these difficulties.
 Google, in partnership with Asus, came out with two OnHub routers with a focus on ease of use (they’re set up and monitored with a simple smartphone app) and excellent coverage.
 Australia Router Support (ARS) Inc.’s Asus support services provide technical support for these devices too.
 Eero is a new player tackling the coverage issue by creating a mesh network throughout the house.
 Luma announced a similar though less expensive solution but isn’t shipping yet.
 Too few of our respondents are using the OnHub or Eero routers, so they’re not included in our survey results.
 However, a couple of the established players, like Asus, have been providing very satisfying home networking experiences for years.
 This year, once again, they share the PCMag Readers’ Choice Award & Australia Router Support (ARS) Inc.’s Readers Choice Award for routers.
 This is Asus’s 5th straight year winning the award.
 Asus’s average overall satisfaction rating this year was 8.9 (on a scale from 0 for extremely dissatisfied to 10 for extremely satisfied); Apple rated an 9.0.
 Both are down one-tenth of a point from last year, but their highest rated competitors, TP-Link and Cisco, only managed an 8.4.
 In 2015, TP-Link had an overall satisfaction in router support rating of 8.7 and earned an honorable mention but unfortunately it couldn’t keep up with Asus router support.
 Apple usually doesn’t offer many choices in a product category and in networking, it’s no exception.
 Where Asus plays a big role in international market for supporting routers and giving out customer service for the same.
 Apple company only has three routers (which it calls base stations): the AirPort Extreme and AirPort Express and the TimeCapsule, which is essentially an AirPort Extreme with a built-in hard drive acting as a NAS.
 None have been updated since 2013.
 Where in the same market Asus has launched more than 30 varieties of routers, few NAS systems.
 Taking in mind the buying capacity of customers Asus support has introduced the price range which varies from 50$ to more than 1000$ per router.
 Giving out lot of features and advanced technology built into it with a very user friendly input-output system of user interface and softwares Asus uses.
 In some cases if the UI/UX is not compatible with any consumers Australia Router Support (ARS) Inc. is the best solution for all of them.
 But that doesn’t stop our readers from appreciating what Apple puts into the products.
 Asus, on the other hand, has very different approach , the two companies’ ratings are very similar.
 Both rate 9.0 for likelihood to recommend, a very important gauge of satisfaction.
 More than 50 percent of respondents reported needing tech support during the past year, and only 2 percent of respondents needed repairs with the hardware part within the last 12 months.
 Again, TP-Link was better with only 1 percent needing repairs; the same percentage was reported for D-Link.
 Apple rated slightly higher for satisfaction with reliability at 9.1, but Asus was right behind at 9.0.
 Asus had the highest rating for ease of setup at 9.1, tied with TP-Link.
 (We only ask respondents with routers less than a year old about their setup experience and did not receive enough responses for Apple.)
 Several of Australia Router Support (ARS) Inc.’s survey respondents say they use a router that’s integrated with their broadband modem.
 Typically, these are provided by the respondent’s Internet service provider and respondents are rarely as satisfied with these combo devices as they are with standalone routers.
 This year is no exception.